 It’s also a good idea to have training pants that are easy for your child to pull down and back up without help so that they can make it to the toilet in time and go without help.
 When it comes time to select the right training pants for your kid, you have two basic options: disposable and reusable.
 Each has its merits.

-The Best Disposable and Reusable Underwear and Training Pants for Toddlers
+Great Disposable and Reusable Underwear Toddlers

 The best thing about disposables is that they’re–you guessed it–disposable, so there’s no need to clean gross fluids off of fabric when there’s an accident.
 On the other hand, because they’re disposable they tend to feel a lot like diapers.
 This can make potty training more difficult for some kids.
 And because you have to keep buying them, they also cost more in the long run than their reusable counterparts.
 So that’s another aspect to consider.